Do you really know how to run an email marketing campaign that gets results?

 - 59% of B2B marketers say that email marketing is the most effective channel for revenue growth

 Of course, there way more stats out there that highlight the benefits of this channel.

 Sometimes, though, it’s not always easy to come up with the right campaign for your brand.
 It can be challenging to find just the right message that will help you connect with potential customers and convince them to open up their wallets.

-1. Use Social Proof in Your Email Marketing Campaigns
+1. Use Social Proof for Successful Email Marketing Campaigns

 It’s likely that you’re already using social proof on your homepage.
 Why not use it in your email messages as well?

 According to Search Engine Journal, social proof can be used to connect email with your other marketing channels.
 Marketers can use reviews and social media comments as a way to identify best-selling products and turn those recommendations into a curated round-up shoppers will love.

 Another idea is sharing top comments in the email, testimonial-style, like Grammarly has done in this example below.
 The company embedded a tweet in the email body as an incentive to get some additional subscribers.